tannakartikey/stripe_billing/README.md

  - `allowed_trial`:
 If a user subscribes to any paid plan, cancels it, and after few days again subscribes then they should not be able to go on trial again. `allowed_trial` keeps track on users' trial elligibility.
 If set to `false` user's subscription will be created without trial.

+ - `payment_source`:
+We are not supposed to store user's payment details on our server.
+When we submit the details directly to Stripe, it returns a token using which we can charge customer anytime in the future.

 ## Pages

 ### Only Pro